Time to read: 6 min

 Here are some tips to increase the productivity of your CNC machining process and improve the productivity of CNC machining when outsourcing CNC parts:

-• If you’re doing your own CNC machining, consider utilizing a high-pressure coolant system or coatings for tooling/tool holders to prolong the life of your tooling.
+- If you’re doing your own CNC milling, consider utilizing a high-pressure coolant system or coatings for tooling/tool holders to prolong the life of your tooling.

 2. Minimum Material Wastage

-Using CAD/CAM software programs, CNC technology enhances production machining by determining the most effective tool paths, finishing procedures, and cycle times per a given product’s requirements.
-CNC simulation programs also help determine the best machining techniques before cutting to reduce material wastage and internal scrap.
+Using CAD/CAM (computer aided manufacturing) software programs, CNC technology enhances production machining by determining the most effective tool paths, finishing procedures, and cycle times per a given product’s requirements.
+CNC simulation programs also help determine the best machining techniques before utilizing various machine tools for cutting to reduce material wastage and internal scrap.

 If your goal is to use materials efficiently and reduce waste, consider a sustainable approach to CNC machining to reduce the negative impacts of climate change.
 A 2022 Deloitte survey found that 89% of executives agree there is a global climate emergency, so a sustainable approach will make your customers happy while boosting your bottom line.